FYNCH-BIO/dpu/README.md

 ## Start graphing tool for eVOLVER.
 Start in new Terminal.

 NOTE: Experiment name must have 'expt' to get properly graphed.
+We are also moving to the GUI for graphing experiment data in real-time.

 #### Mac
 ```sh